Norman Tebbit

-In 1984, Tebbit was injured in the Provisional Irish Republican Army's bombing of the Grand Hotel in Brighton, where he was staying during the Conservative Party Conference.
+In 1984, Tebbit was injured in the bombing of the Grand Hotel in Brighton, where he was staying during the Conservative Party Conference, by the Provisional IRA.
 His wife Margaret was left permanently disabled after the explosion.
-He left the cabinet after the 1987 general election to care for his wife.
+He left the Cabinet following the 1987 general election to care for his wife.

-Tebbit considered standing for the Conservative leadership following Margaret Thatcher's resignation in 1990, but came to the decision not to stand as he had earlier made a commitment to his wife to retire from front-line politics.
-He did not stand for re-election as MP for Chingford in 1992, and was given a life peerage to sit in the House of Lords as Baron Tebbit, of Chingford.
-He retired from the House on 31 March 2022.
+Tebbit considered standing for the Conservative leadership following Thatcher's resignation in 1990 but decided not to as he had earlier made a commitment to his wife to retire from front-line politics.
+He did not seek re-election as MP for Chingford in 1992 and was given a life peerage as Baron Tebbit, of Chingford.
+He retired from the House of Lords in 2022.

-Early life and career before politics
+Early life and career

-Born in Ponders End, Middlesex, to working-class parents Leonard and Edith Tebbit, he went to Edmonton County Grammar School, which was then an academically selective state school in north London.
+Born in Ponders End, Middlesex, on 29 March 1931, to working-class parents Leonard and Edith Tebbit, he went to Edmonton County Grammar School, which was then an academically selective state school in north London.

 At the age of 16, Tebbit got a job with the Financial Times and had to join NATSOPA.
-Disliking rules that caused members who criticized union officials to be fined or expelled (and thus lose their jobs), he recalled vowing to "break the power of the closed shop".
+Disliking rules that caused members who criticised union officials to be fined or expelled (and thus lose their jobs), he recalled vowing to "break the power of the closed shop".

-In November 1950, Tebbit was commissioned into the Royal Air Force for national service in the rank of pilot officer.
-He was promoted to flying officer in April 1952.
-During his time in the RAF Tebbit flew Meteor and Vampire jets.
-In July 1954, at RAF Waterbeach near Cambridge, he had to escape from a burning Meteor 8 by breaking open the canopy, unknowingly fracturing two of his vertebrae in the accident.
+In 1949, Tebbit joined the Royal Air Force for national service.
+After training, he was commissioned in the rank of pilot officer in November 1950.
+He transferred to the Royal Air Force Volunteer Reserve (RAFVR) in November 1951, to continue his national service on a part-time basis.
+During his time in the air force, Tebbit flew Meteor and Vampire jets.
+In July 1954, at RAF Waterbeach near Cambridge, he had to escape from a burning Meteor 8 which had crashed off the end of the runway by breaking open the canopy.
+After completing his national service, he transferred to the Royal Auxiliary Air Force (RAuxAF) in April 1952, and was promoted to flying officer.

-On leaving the RAF, he joined BOAC in 1953 as a navigator and pilot, while initially continuing to fly in the Royal Auxiliary Air Force with 604 (County of Middlesex) Squadron at North Weald in Essex.
+From 1951 to 1953, Tebbit worked in publishing and advertising.
+In 1953, Tebbit joined British Overseas Airways Corporation (BOAC) as a navigator and pilot.
+Initially, between 1952 and 1955, continued to fly in RAuxAF the with 604 (County of Middlesex) Squadron at North Weald in Essex.
 Of his airline navigation training, he later said: "In those days it was a considerable academic syllabus.
 You had to be up to speed on spherical trigonometry to get through it".

-During his time at BOAC, he was an official in the British Air Line Pilots' Association.
-He flew Avro Yorks, Argonauts, Britannias, DC7Cs and the Boeing 707.
+During his time at BOAC, he was an official in the British Airline Pilots' Association.